 What is this test?

-This test measures the amount of fetal fibronectin (fFN), a protein made during pregnancy.
+This test measures the amount of fetal fibronectin (FFN).
+FFN is a protein made during pregnancy.
 It's found between the lining of your uterus and the amniotic sac that's protecting your baby.
 Fetal fibronectin works as a glue to hold the amniotic sac to the uterine lining.

-This test helps determine whether you're at risk for premature delivery.
-The protein is present in cervical and vaginal fluid during the first half of your pregnancy and then disappears.
+This test helps find out whether you're at risk for premature delivery.
+The protein is found in cervical and vaginal fluid during the first half of your pregnancy and then disappears.
 It should reappear only in the last month before you deliver.

 Why do I need this test?

-If you're at risk of delivering your baby prematurely, your doctor may order an fFN test.
-Your doctor may order this test if you have any symptoms of premature labor, including:
+Your healthcare provider may order this test if you are at risk of delivering your baby prematurely.
+Your provider may order this test if you have any symptoms of premature labor.
+These include:

-Your doctor may also order this test if you don't have symptoms but you have a history of preterm labor or if you have a short cervix.
+Your provider may also order this test if you don't have symptoms but you have a history of preterm labor or if you have a short cervix.

 What other tests might I have along with this test?

-Your doctor may also order a vaginal ultrasound if you test positive for fFN but don't have signs of labor.
+Your healthcare provider may also order a vaginal ultrasound if you test positive for FFN but don't have signs of labor.

 What do my test results mean?

-Your doctor will report your results as either positive, meaning fFN is present, or negative, meaning fFN isn't present.
+Your provider will report your results as either positive or negative.
+Positive means FFN is present.
+Negative means FFN isn't present.

 If you test positive but have no signs of labor, you may be at risk for both premature labor and premature delivery.
-If you test positive and you have symptoms of premature labor, your doctor will want to monitor you closely.
+If you test positive and you have symptoms of premature labor, your healthcare provider will want to watch you closely.

-A negative test result means you're not likely to go into labor within the next two weeks.
+A negative test result means you're not likely to go into labor within the next 2 weeks.

 How is this test done?

 The test requires a sample of cervical fluid and is much like a Pap test.
-Your doctor will place a speculum in your vagina and take a swab of cervical fluid from the area just outside the opening of your cervix.
+Your healthcare provider will put a speculum in your vagina.
+He or she will take a swab of cervical fluid from the area just outside the opening of your cervix.

 Does this test pose any risks?